Pragya1025/Python4DataAnalysis/EuropeanSoccerDatabase/README.md

 * pip install matplotlib
 * pip install numpy

+##Folder Structure-##
+* Dataset- Available by clicking the dropbox link provided
+* Analysis- Contains all the five analysis in **ipynb** format
+* Output- Saves all the result dataset in *xls* format
+* Graph - Saves the graph from analysis 2,3 and 4

 ##Contributing Points:##
 * Graph for analysis2,3 and 4 gets stored in a separate  folder
 * There is no graph for analysis 1 as it gives basic stats only